 - Optic Reflex:

-Rapidly moving an object toward the face should cause both eyes to blink.
+Rapidly moving an object toward the face should cause both eyes to blink simultaneously.
 This tests CN II (Optic - the object was seen) and CN VII (both eyes closed for protection).

 - Corneal Reflex:

 Touching the edge of the lower eyelid or cornea should cause both eyes to blink.
 This is called the corneal reflex.
-It tests sensation in the area of the eye which stimulates bilateral blink.
+It tests sensation in the area of the eye which stimulates a bilateral blink reflex.
 Sensation to the face is detected by CN V (Trigeminal nerve).
-CN V has 3 branches (V1 - eye and forehead, V 2 - maxillary and V3 - mandibular region.
-More specifically, the corneal reflex is an assessment of the brainstem reflex between the V1 branch of CN V and CN VII.
+CN V has 3 branches (V1 - eye and forehead, V 2 - maxillary and V3 - mandibular region).
+More specifically, the corneal reflex is an assessment of the brainstem reflex between the V1 branch of CN V (sensory) on one side, and CN VII (motor) bilaterally.

 - Nasal Tickle: